Looking for something?

 Resource Type: Article

-How do I put in contact lens?
+How do I put contact lens in my child’s eye?
 The instructions for inserting and removing the lenses sound very complicated, but once you get the hang of it, it will get easier.
 These instructions are simply to remind you what you were taught in the contact lens clinic.
-Almost all parents and carers are scared of...
+Almost all parents and...

 Resource Type: Article